 Paul Abraham Freund (1908–1992), a law professor at Harvard University, was one of the most respected constitutional scholars of the twentieth century.

-Born in St. Louis, Missouri, Freund earned a bachelor’s degree from Washington University in 1928 and a bachelor of law degree from Harvard in 1931 and doctorate in law from Harvard in 1932.
-He began his legal career with a stint as law clerk to Supreme Court Justice Louis D. Brandeis, leaving in 1933 to serve in the federal Reconstruction Finance Corporation.
-In 1935 Freund joined the U.S. Solicitor General’s Office.
+Born in St. Louis, Missouri, Freund earned a bachelor’s degree from Washington University in 1928 and a bachelor of law degree in 1931 and doctorate in law in 1932, both from Harvard.
+He began his legal career with a stint as a law clerk to Supreme Court Justice Louis D. Brandeis, leaving in 1933 to serve in the federal Reconstruction Finance Corporation.
+In 1935, Freund joined the U.S. Solicitor General’s Office.
 He advocated interpreting the Constitution to give Congress more freedom to experiment with measures to end the Great Depression and provide a safety net against economic setbacks.

 Meanwhile, he authored On Understanding the Supreme Court (1949) and On Law and Justice (1968).
 He also for a time served as editor-in-chief of the multivolume History of the Supreme Court.
 In 1962 Freund made President John F. Kennedy’s list of possible Court nominees.
 He retired in 1976.

 This article was originally published in 2009.
 Caryn E. Neumann is an Associate Teaching Professor at Miami University of Ohio Regionals.
 She earned a Ph.D. from The Ohio State University.
 Neumann is a former editor of the Federal History Journal and has published on Black and women’s history.